xraypy/feff85exafs/t/materials/README.md

 # Still to do

 * Each test has doscf hardwired to False.
-Need a way to trigger the use of SCF when running the tests.
+Need a convenient way to trigger the use of SCF when running the tests.

+* data test skipping is awkward

+* a better test for success of feff test run would be nice, perhaps capture and interpret feff's screen messages to notice when a feff run fails

+* tests for muffin and norman radii of the ipots

+* capture and interpret feff's screen messages to use number of SCF iterations as a unit test

 * More materials:
    + A polymer, i.e. something pseudo-one-dimensional
-   + Something from the first row
+   + Something from the first row of the periodic table
    + Something with lead as the absorber
-   + Something from column 1 or column 2
+   + Something from column 1 or column 2 of the periodic table
-   + Something with a ring structure and strong, high-order MS paths
+   + Something with a ring structure and strong, high-order MS paths (paradibromobenzene, perhaps)